-It might not be the first city that comes to mind, but if you’ve got a dog, then Tucson is perhaps the best place to live, or at least to travel to and visit!
-Here, you’ll find hundreds of miles of winding trails you can hike with your best friend, so long as you keep them on a leash.
+It might not be the first city that comes to mind, but if you have a dog, Tucson is perhaps the best place to live or at least to travel to and visit!
+Here, you’ll find hundreds of miles of winding trails you can hike with your best friend as long as you keep them on a leash.
 If you’re looking for a more social experience, you’ll find over 250 places to eat, drink, and mingle that will allow your dog to accompany you.

-For travelers, the many dog-friendly hotels in Tucson that don’t charge pet fees will be attractive; particularly the ones that allow multiple pets and large breed canines.
-The leash laws here are simple; keep your dog contained on your property and leashed off of it.
-Licensing fees are affordable, even if pet rent isn’t.
-The real attraction is the beautiful weather though, which is sunshine more than 350 days of the year!
+For travelers, the dog-friendly hotels in Tucson that don’t charge pet fees are attractive, particularly the ones that allow multiple pets and large breed canines.
+The real attraction of Tucson is the beautiful weather, which is sunshine more than 350 days of the year!

 2. Las Vegas, NV 🥈

-When it comes to dog-friendly US cities, Las Vegas is right at the top of the list, rated as the second most dog-friendly city in the country.
-For most, pictures of bright lights and excess come to mind when they think of Sin City.
-But if you’re a dog lover, you might want to rethink those stereotypes, as this is one city that’s built to accommodate dogs as much as people.
+Las Vegas is rated as the second most dog-friendly city in the country.
+For most, the pictures of bright lights and casinos come to mind when they think of Sin City.
+But if you’re a dog lover, you might want to rethink those stereotypes since Las Vegas can accommodate dogs as much as people.

-You’ll find more than 10 off-leash dog-friendly parks in Las Vegas where your dog can romp with other four-legged friends.
+You’ll find over 10 off-leash dog-friendly parks in Las Vegas where your dog can run with other four-legged friends.
 With well over 200 dog-friendly restaurants, pubs, and cafes in Las Vegas that your dog can visit with you, you’ll never be left searching for a place where your pup is welcome.

-Even the strip allows dogs, though you’ll have to keep them leashed and they’re only welcome from five AM until noon.
-If you’re traveling, there are many dog-friendly hotels in Las Vegas that will allow your dog to stay with you.
-Many top-of-the-line Caesar’s hotels will even provide dog-specific accommodations in their PetStay rooms with dog bowls, pee pads, and food mats.
+Even the strip allows dogs, though you’ll have to keep them leashed, and they’re only welcome from 5:00 AM until noon.
+If you’re traveling, there are several dog-friendly hotels in Las Vegas.
+Many top-of-the-line Caesar’s hotels even provide dog-specific accommodations in their PetStay rooms with dog bowls, pee pads, and food mats.

 3. San Diego, CA 🥉

-San Diego has no shortage of dogs, and no shortage of dog-centric amenities for you to enjoy with your best friend.
-There are dog-friendly beaches in San Diego for some off-leash fun, or one of the 17 off-leash dog parks.
-With more than 500 dog-friendly restaurants, pubs, and cafes in San Diego, you’ll never be short on entertainment or eats that are accessible with your dog in tow.
+San Diego has no shortage of dogs and no shortage of dog-centric amenities for you to enjoy with your best friend.
+There are dog-friendly beaches in San Diego and 17 off-leash dog parks.
+With more than 500 dog-friendly restaurants, pubs, and cafes in San Diego, you’ll never be short on entertainment.

 If you feel stifled by your city’s pet restrictions, you might consider moving to San Diego, where you can keep up to six dogs in a single household.
-They all have to be licensed, but licensing here is more affordable than in many major cities.
-However, pet care, pet food, and living accommodations with pets are much pricier than in other places, so expect to pay a substantial amount in pet rent; especially if you have six dogs!
+They all must be licensed, but licensing is more affordable than in many major cities.
+However, pet care, pet food, and living accommodations with pets are much pricier than in other places, so expect to pay a substantial amount in pet rent, especially if you have six dogs!